 3. Your contact information

 Don’t just leave your phone number one time.
 Numbers are easily misheard, and it saves the recipient from having to start the message over from the beginning to confirm the right number.
-Say it twice a courtesy to your contact.
+Say it twice as a courtesy to your contact.

 4. Follow up